Banias: Crusader/Ayyubid period

 The Crusaders' arrival in 1099 quickly split the mosaic of semi-independent cities of the Seljuk sultanate of Damascus.

-The Crusaders have held the town twice, between 1129–1132 and 1140–1164.
+The Crusaders held the town twice, between 1129–1132 and 1140–1164.
 It was called by the Franks Belinas or Caesarea Philippi.
 From 1126–1129, the town was held by Assassins, and was turned over to the Franks following the purge of the sect from Damascus by Buri.
 Later on, Shams al-Mulk Isma'il attacked Banias and captured it on 11 December 1132.
 In 1137, Banias became under the rule of Imad al-Din Zengi.
 In late spring 1140, Mu'in ad-Din Unur handed Banias to the Crusaders during the reign of King Fulk, due to their assistance against Zengi's aggression towards Damascus.

 With the arrival of fresh troops to the Holy Land, King Baldwin III of Jerusalem broke the three-month-old truce of February 1157 by raiding the large flocks that the Turcoman people had pastured in the area.
 In that year, Banias became the principal centre of Humphrey II of Toron's fiefdom, along with his being the constable of the Kingdom of Jerusalem, after it had first been granted to the Knights Hospitaller by Baldwin III.
 The Knights Hospitaller, having fallen into an ambush, relinquished the fiefdom.

-On 18 May 1157, Nūr ad-Din began a siege on Banias using mangonels.
-Humphrey in turn was under attack in Banias and Baldwin III was able to break the siege, only to be ambushed at Jacob's Ford in June 1157.
-The fresh troops arriving from Antioch and Tripoli were able to relieve the besieged crusaders.
+On 18 May 1157, Nūr ad-Din began a siege on Banias using mangonels, a type of siege engine.
+Humphrey was under attack in Banias and Baldwin III was able to break the siege, only to be ambushed at Jacob's Ford in June 1157.
+The fresh troops arriving from Antioch and Tripoli were able to relieved the besieged crusaders.

 The Lordship of Banias which was a sub-vassal within the Lordship of Beirut, was captured by Nūr ad-Din on 18 November 1164.
 The Franks had built a castle at Hunin (Château Neuf) in 1107 to protect the trade route from Damascus to Tyre.
 After Nūr ad-Din's ousting of Humphrey of Toron from Banias, Hunin was at the front line securing the border defences against the Muslim garrison at Banias.

 Ibn Jubayr, the geographer, traveller and poet from al-Andalus, described Banias: